Guide to portfolios

 An online portfolio is an easy way to showcase your work to employers.
 There are many online design resources or website platforms available to design and host your portfolio, such as:

 Some people choose to host their work on more than one platform to maximise their outreach.
-It's worthwhile to research all platforms and reflect on which conveys the correct professional tone to match your brand, and which you feel most comfortable using.
+You should research all platforms and reflect on which conveys the correct professional tone to match your brand, and which you feel most comfortable using.
 Some online portfolio options will have a cost, so consider which options are financially feasible for you.

 Social media and portfolios